 Each map in this collection tells its own story.
 Two maps present proposed names for the various residential units and streets that criss-crossed the campus, reflecting evolving notions of institutional identity.
 The highly detailed map of Exeter, hand-drawn by locally famed mapmaker George Matteson in 1950, provides context for the Ladd School's geographic setting.

 In contrast, the 1870 map of the State Farm in Cranston, Rhode Island, and the modern map of Rhode Island's former State Hospital offer insights into the broader network of institutional sites in Rhode Island, including several abandoned buildings since demolished.

-But the centerpiece of this collection is a 33-inch original blueprint for the Ladd School's sewer line construction proposed in 1949, which depicts multiple buildings meant to expand the institution's grounds, but were never built.
+However, the centerpiece of this collection is a 33-inch original blueprint for a proposed sewer line construction at the Ladd School in 1949.
+This detailed plan envisages multiple new buildings meant to expand the institution's grounds, but these constructions never materialized.

 Seven reproductions and two original maps including those of the Exeter (Ladd) School and the town of Exeter, as well as the Rhode Island State Farm and the Pastore Center in Cranston, Rhode Island.